gameontext/sample-room-golang/README.md

 ## Game On! room in a Container
-To build a Game On! room in a container, you create the container locally in Docker using the provided Dockerfile, and then push the container onto your Bluemix container registry.
+To build a Game On! room in a container, first create the container locally in Docker using the provided Dockerfile, and then push the container onto your Bluemix container registry.

 ###Build the Docker container locally
 1. Start Docker to run Docker commands. e.g. with the Docker QuickStart Terminal.

-2. In the gameon-room-go folder, build the container using run `docker build -t registry.ng.bluemix.net/<your_namespace>/<imageName> .`  For example, `docker build -t registry.ng.bluemix.net/mystuff/go-room:1.0 .`
+2. In the gameon-room-go folder, build the container using the docker build command:

+        `docker build -t registry.ng.bluemix.net/<your_namespace>/<imageName> .`

+        For example,

+        `docker build -t registry.ng.bluemix.net/mystuff/go-room:1.0 .`

+        Note the dot ('.') at the end of the command.
+It is represents the current directory and should not be omitted.

 3. To verify the image is now created, you can run `docker images`

 ###Push your container to your Bluemix container registry
 1. Make sure you are logged in with the `cf ic login` command.

-2. Push the container to Bluemix using the command `docker push registry.ng.bluemix.net/<your_namespace>/<imageName>` using the same image name you used to create the local container.
-For example, `docker push registry.ng.bluemix.net/mystuff/go-room:1.0 .`
+2. Push the container to Bluemix using the docker push command:

+        `docker push registry.ng.bluemix.net/<your_namespace>/<imageName>`

+        Use the same image name you used to create the local container.
+For example,

+        `docker push registry.ng.bluemix.net/mystuff/go-room:1.0`

 ###Run the container on Bluemix
 1. Our container uses a startup script which is driven by environment variables.
 Edit example-container.env and change the environment variable to suit your needs as we will be using this to pass our enviroment variable settings to the container.

 See the commentary in container-startup.sh and example-container.env for additional details.

 2. Use the following command to run the container, using the same image name you used to create the local container.

-	`cf ic run --env-file=example-container.env -m 256 -d registry.ng.bluemix.net/<your_namespace>/<imageName>` (or, to stay with our previous example, `cf ic run --env-file=example-container.env -m 256 -d registry.ng.bluemix.net/mystuff/go-room:1.0`)
+	`cf ic run --env-file=example-container.env -m 256 -d registry.ng.bluemix.net/<your_namespace>/<imageName>`

+        Or, to stay with our previous example,

+       `cf ic run --env-file=example-container.env -m 256 -d registry.ng.bluemix.net/mystuff/go-room:1.0`

 3. With the resulting container ID, use that value to bind to the IP you got earlier with the command:

 	`cf ic ip bind <IP> <Container ID>`